 OLMS encourages union officials and members, as well as others affected by the LMRDA, to contact OLMS to discuss problems, file complaints if necessary, or seek information about the LMRDA.

-When federal funds are used to acquire, improve, or operate a transit system, federal law requires arrangements to protect the rights of affected mass transit employees.
+Apart from its responsibilities under the LMRDA and related statutes, OLMS acts to protect union and worker rights when federal funds are used to acquire, improve, or operate a transit system.
+When that is the case, federal law requires that there be arrangements in place to protect the rights of affected mass transit employees and any union that represents them.
 These arrangements must be approved by the Department of Labor (DOL) before the U.S. Department of Transportation's Federal Transit Administration (FTA) can release funds to grantees.
 The terms and conditions of the protective arrangements are included in the grantee's contract with FTA.

 The requirement to protect mass transit employees is contained in Section 5333(b) of Title 49 U.S. Code (formerly Section 13(c) of the Federal Transit Act).
 Section 5333(b) specifies that arrangements must include the following: preservation of rights and benefits under existing collective bargaining agreements, continuation of collective bargaining rights, protection of individual employees against a worsening of their position related to employment, assurances of employment to employees of acquired transit systems, priority of reemployment, and paid training or retraining programs.

 An employee who believes that he or she has been adversely affected as a result of Federal transit assistance may file a claim under the procedures set forth in the certification approved by DOL.
 Those procedures are typically a grievance and arbitration process if the employee is represented by a union or a complaint with the Department of Labor if they are not.

 For additional information, please view the OLMS transit employee protection page or contact OLMS at OLMS-Public@dol.gov or (202) 693-0123.